skills/publish-packages/README.md

     docker login ghcr.io -u USERNAME
     ```
 1. Replace `USERNAME` with your GitHub username.
-1. Enter the Personal Access Token you just created as the Password.
+1. Enter your new Personal Access Token as the password.
 1. Press **Enter**.

 If everything went well, :crossed_fingers: you should see `Login Succeeded` in your terminal.